30 November - 14 February 2023

 3. Data management and need for supporting e-infrastructure

 At least one page of the appendix shall be used to describe data management (the type of data generated and how it is managed) within the infrastructure.

-- Describe whether the infrastructure has a data policy and data management plan in place or planned, and whether/how the operation works with the FAIR principles (Findable, Accessible, Interoperable, Reusable).
+- Describe whether the infrastructure has a data policy and data management plan in place or planned, and whether/how the operation works with open access to research data and the FAIR principles (Findable, Accessible, Interoperable, Reusable).